att-circ-contrl/SynchBox/README.md

 ## Remarks

-This project is at a milestone state, and is in service, but future changes are planned that will substantially affect the project's structure.
+This project is at a milestone state, and is in service, but future changes are planned (eventually) that will substantially affect the project's structure.

 The present version will probably be kept as a branch, but the active version will make major changes: